 The Five Pillars of Equitably Grading ELLs

 We have recently discovered that there is a lack of resources in our field about how to equitably grade English language learners (ELLs).
 This blog post offers some insights and ideas that we hope will spur further discussion.
 First, we’ll share the reason behind our focus on this topic, as well as a summary of challenges related to grading ELLs.
 Next, we’ll give you a brief overview of related research before sharing our own recommendations developed in response to our research, which we call the Five Pillars of Equitably Grading ELLs.
 We’ll end the post by providing a space for you to share your thoughts, add some additional resources, and share some references with you.
-And if you are interested in learning more, join us for our upcoming webinar on this topic in March!

 Why this topic?